California Collegiate Athletic Association

 The California Collegiate Athletic Association (CCAA) is a college athletic conference affiliated with the National Collegiate Athletic Association (NCAA) at the Division II level.
-All of its current members are public universities.

 It was founded in December 1938 and began competition in 1939.
 The commissioner of the CCAA is Allen Hardison.
 CCAA offices are located in Aliso Viejo, California.
 The CCAA is the most successful conference in NCAA Division II, as its former and current members have won 155 National Championships.

 History

 Recent events

 On November 14, 2023, the University of California, Merced had accepted an invitation to join the CCAA, beginning the 2025–26 academic year.

 On January 22, 2025, Sonoma State University announced that it would be ceasing all athletic operations following the conclusion of the 2024–25 athletic year.
+However, on July 27, 2026, university officials announced that the athletics department would be reinstated and would return to the CCAA in the 2027–28 academic year.

 On June 13, 2025, Fresno Pacific University received an invitation to join the CCAA, beginning the 2026–27 academic year.

+In addition to Fresno Pacific University joining the CCAA, Menlo College announced that they will be joining the conference, and starting sports in the fall of 2026.